Mobile-friendliness is a measure of how well a website is optimized to be viewed and used on mobile.

 Having a mobile-friendly site is no longer just an option.

 Growing numbers of mobile device users are browsing the web and making search queries.
-At the same time, Google will enable mobile-first indexing for the whole web by the end of March 2021.
+At the same time, Google continues to enable mobile-first indexing for all websites.

 Switching to a mobile-first index means Google will look at mobile versions of sites for crawling and indexing purposes instead of desktop.

 This article will describe what mobile-friendliness is, why taking steps to achieve it is so important, and what elements you should consider in optimizing your site for mobile devices.

 You will find out what tools can help you test mobile-friendliness, mobile configurations to adopt, and solutions to support your mobile site, like AMP and mobile apps.